-- Beer and wine is the only alcohol that the Director of Student Activities will register.
+- Beer and wine are the only alcohol that Campus Life staff will register.
 No hard alcohol is allowed to be served.

-- All registered alcohol must be served into cups.
+- All registered alcohol must be served in cups.

-- The determination of the amount of alcohol that will be approved for a student-sponsored event will be based off the number of expected guests 21-years of age or older, the length of the event, and the venue/location.
-The approved amount will be the equivalent of one drink per hour per guest 21-years of age or older, for the duration of the event.
+- The determination of the amount of alcohol that will be approved for a student-sponsored event will be based on the number of expected guests 21-years of age or older, the length of the event, and the venue/location.
+The approved amount will be the equivalent of one drink per hour per guest 21 years of age or older, for the duration of the event.

 - If alcohol is approved to be served at a student-sponsored event, no more than one keg or equivalent servings of wine will be approved for the event.

 - The number of student-sponsored events with alcohol cannot exceed more than one per weekend.